valohai/docs/source/faq.rst

 I'm getting "Missing step configuration file valohai.yaml" error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your source code repository must contain ``valohai.yaml`` file at the root of the repository
+Your source code repository must contain a ``valohai.yaml`` file at the root of the repository
 that defines how and in which kind of runtime environment your experiments are ran.

-Here is a ``valohai.yaml`` file that lists runtime contents of your repository for debugging purposes.
+For instance, here is a ``valohai.yaml`` file that lists runtime contents of your repository for debugging purposes.

 .. code-block:: yaml